-As confirmed in PPS 23 (see below), the planning and pollution control systems are separate but complementary.
+The planning and pollution control systems are separate but complementary.
 Pollution control is concerned with preventing pollution.
 The planning system is concerned with the development and use of land.
 It should focus on whether the development itself is an acceptable use of the land, and the impacts of those uses, rather than the control of processes or emissions themselves.
 Planning authorities should work on the assumption that the relevant pollution control regime will be properly applied and enforced.